bioinformaticsdotca/EPI_2023/EPI_2023_module5.md

 In this lab, we will:
 * Learn how to use an online resource, the IHEC Data Portal, to fetch feature tracks of interest.
 * Explore ChIP-Seq peak prediction files (in bed format) to discover motifs using HOMER.
-* Use an IHEC dataset with the GREAT GO enrichment tool to do functions prediction.
+* Use an IHEC dataset with the GREAT GO enrichment tool to perform functions prediction.

 ### Local software that will be needed